User and client authentication for Skype for Business Server 2015

 The ICE and TURN protocols also use the Digest challenge as described in the IETF TURN RFC.

-Client certificates provide an alternate way for users to be authenticated by Lync Server 2013.
+Client certificates provide an alternate way for users to be authenticated by Skype for Business Server 2015.
 Instead of providing a user name and password, users have a certificate and the private key corresponding to the certificate that is required to resolve a cryptographic challenge.
-(This certificate must have a subject name or subject alternative name that identifies the user and must be issued by a Root CA that is trusted by servers running Lync Server 2013, be within the certificate’s validity period, and not have been revoked.)
+(This certificate must have a subject name or subject alternative name that identifies the user and must be issued by a Root CA that is trusted by servers running Skype for Business Server 2015, be within the certificate’s validity period, and not have been revoked.)
 To be authenticated, users only need to type in a personal identification number (PIN).
-Certificates are particularly useful for telephones and other devices running Microsoft Lync 2013 Phone Edition where it is difficult to enter a user name and/or password.
+Certificates are particularly useful for telephones, mobile phones, and other devices where it is difficult to enter a user name and password.